 13. Get Recommendations

 The best way to find a good mechanic you can trust is by word of mouth or online reviews.
-Ask people you trust where they go for car repairs and why before bringing your car in.
+Ask people you trust where they go for car repairs and why before bringing your own car in.

 14. Find a Mechanic You Trust

 Even after getting some good recommendations and scheduling your first appointment, it’s important that you find a mechanic that you can trust.
 If you don’t get a good vibe at a shop, even if it was recommended to you, look for another one that does make you feel comfortable.
+This is especially true if your gut tells you that they are trying to take advantage of you.

 15. Use an Independent Shop

 Dealerships are the perfect place to get repairs done under warranty, but if you want to save money on repairs you have to pay out of pocket, it’s much smarter to go to an independent shop.
-Dealerships often charge more for repairs and simple preventative maintenance so be sure to find an independent shop once your car is out of warranty.
+Dealerships often charge more for repairs and simple preventative maintenance, so be sure to find an independent shop once your car is out of warranty.

 16. Pay Attention to Warranties and Recalls